How to Sharpen a Gouge? – Top 2 Methods – Detailed Guide

 So, that’s it.
 This is the rolling method you can use to sharpen any kind of gouge easily.

-Sharpen a Gouge using Figure of Eight Method
+Sharpen a Gouge using the 8-Figure Method

 This method is easier than the rolling method and you can be a pro at this method with experience.